bxdoan/bxdoan/README.md

 <div align="center">

-> You become what you believe.
+> People become stronger because they have memories they can’t forget.

-> — Oprah Winfrey —
+> — Tsunade —

 </div>